SherylPhilip/Couse-1---Data-Cleaning/README.md

 1)Exercise: Handling Missing Values

 It includes some of the micro-courses from kaggle.
-They are enlisted below: